England crush West Indies in opener

 Opener Jos Buttler ended 24 not out as the chase was completed with a massive 11.4 overs to spare.

-England - bidding to become the first team to hold the 50-over and 20-over World Cups at the same time - face Bangladesh in Abu Dhabi on Wednesday and Australia in Dubai next Saturday.
+England - bidding to become the first team to hold the 50-over and 20-over World Cups - face Bangladesh in Abu Dhabi on Wednesday and Australia in Dubai next Saturday.

 Earlier on Saturday, Australia held their nerve to chase 119 and beat South Africa by five wickets in Abu Dhabi.